Malac-253/nsc-public-demos/README.md

 # NSC Public Demos

-A collection of standalone demos from Night School Club.
+A collection of standalone demos from Project "Night School Club".
 Each demo lives in its own folder and can be opened directly in a browser — no build step required.

 ## Quick start